Success Story:Improving Forest Health for At-Risk Wildlife Resources - Little Traverse Conservancy

 NRCS works side-by-side with conservation partners and agricultural producers to conserve natural resources, leading to cleaner and more abundant water, healthier soil, enhanced wildlife habitat and many other benefits.
 All RCPP projects must report on their environmental outcomes.

 RCPP is now a standalone program with its own funding--$300 million annually.
 Partners may apply for either Critical Conservation Area (CCA) or State/Multistate Funding Pool.
 Funding is divided evenly among the two pools.

-For projects in a single state.
-These receive 25 percent of funding.
-Learn more
+For projects in a single state or across several states.
+These receive 50 percent of funding.

 Conservation program contracts and easement agreements are implemented through the Agricultural Conservation Easement Program (ACEP), Environmental Quality Incentives Program (EQIP), Conservation Stewardship Program (CSP) or the Healthy Forests Reserve Program (HFRP).
 NRCS may also utilize the authorities under the Watershed and Flood Prevention Program, other than the Watershed Rehabilitation Program, in the designated critical conservation areas.